 During Park Sherman’s reign their ads were quipped with catchy phrase, “Precision Made by Park Sherman, Springfield, Illinois”.
 With features like the spinning tray, products like the revolving bar, we would have to agree, ‘Precision Made’!

-Like many others, eventually Park Sherman Company's time was up.
-In 1960, after 30 years in business, they sold to New Jersey's Ketcham & McDougall.
+Like many others, eventually the company’s time was up.
+In 1960, after 30 years in business, they sold to New Jersey’s Ketcham & McDougall.
 Not only was the Park Sherman legacy no more, but the division was also moved out of Springfield, Illinois to Murfreesboro, Tennessee.
-Labour troubles and wage costs were behind Ketcham & McDougall's decision to make the move, and of the 300 employees, only seven moved too.
+Labour troubles and wage costs were behind Ketcham & McDougall’s decision to make the move, and of the 300 employees, only seven moved too.

 …and for founder Jacob Sherman who died a year after the sale.

 At Audrey Would! we appreciate quality craftsmanship and design.
-This Merry-Go-Round Revolving Bar is one of those pieces, and currently remains in our private collection.
-If you are looking for unique vintage barware stop by!
-Visit our barware online.
+Park Sherman’s Merry-Go-Round Revolving Bar is definitely one of those pieces.

 Photographs © Audrey Would!
 Vintage Home